 Sugababes - New Year

 Don't be fooled by the title, this single from 2000 by Sugababes is as much about Christmas as it is about January 1.
-The teenage angst and sullen aura of the original lineup is a welcome contrast to the overload (geddit?) of festive cheer in December playlists.
+The teenage angst and fierce attitude of the original lineup is a welcome contrast to the overload (geddit?) of festive cheer in December playlists.
 In fact, New Year manages the rare feat of being a Christmas song that doesn't feel at all contrived.

 Darlene Love – All Alone on Christmas